-Calories in 100g Peanuts
+How many Calories in 100gm Peanuts

 100 grams of peanuts pack a lot of energy because they’re naturally rich in healthy fats.
 On average, you get around 560–600 calories from a 100g serving.
 Most of these calories come from monounsaturated and polyunsaturated fats, with some from plant-based protein and carbs.
 This makes peanuts great for long-lasting energy, muscle repair, and overall nutrition, but the high calorie density also means portion control matters if you’re tracking weight.
 They’re filling, nutrient-rich, and one of the most efficient snack foods for both health and energy.